-Yes, bitcoin, ethereum and other cryptocurrency are very volatile, making them very hard to hold long term.
+Yes, Bitcoin, Ethereum, and other cryptocurrencies are very volatile, making them very hard to hold long-term.
 For example, this year alone bitcoin has traded down to $3,000 and as high as $12,500!
-Please, please, please do NOT go out and buy bitcoin just to try and earn interest on it.
-Most crypto currencies are WAY too volatile.
+Please, please, please do NOT go out and buy Bitcoin just to try and earn interest on it.
+Most cryptocurrencies are WAY too volatile.

-I’m hugely risk averse, as I laid out in my Barbell Investing article.
-I’m leery of “too good to be true” promises, so I run lots of small experiments where I can learn by doing.
+As I laid out in my Barbell Investing article, I’m hugely risk averse.
+I’m leery of “too good to be true” promises, so I run many small experiments where I can learn by doing.
 This is no different.

 If you don’t already own cryptocurrency, you’ll choose a dollar amount (for those in the US) that you’re comfortable with.
-There are generally no minimum deposit or minimum balance requirements; however, some services have minimum withdrawal requirements (BlockFi is 0.003 BTC and 0.056 ETH which is approximately $35 at current prices).
-I would go with at least $100 to start.
+There are generally no minimum deposit or minimum balance requirements; however, some services have minimum withdrawal requirements.

-After my research, I chose BlockFi.
-It seemed to have the widest range of coins available, and generally better deposit rates that other competitors I researched.
+Coinbase is one of many options.
+They have a wide range of coins available and competitive deposit rates.
 Setting up your account is a breeze, and they use the same bank-level encryption that every other financial institution uses.